NRSR 0017. High-Risk Pediatric Nursing

 Units: 11

-Prerequisite: Completion of BIOL 4 or 8A/8B, 5 or 7A/7B, 6, NUTF 10, HDEV 1, PSYC 100, MATH A, and ENGL 1A with grades of "C" or better
+Prerequisite: Completion of BIOL 4, 5, 6, NUTF 10, HDEV 1, PSYC C1000, MATH 12, and ENGL C1000 with grades of "C" or better

 Hours: 396 (99 lecture, 297 laboratory)

 Introduction to nursing with overview of its evolution, present trends and issues, legal and ethical aspects and the major concepts underlying today's practice.
-Theory and correlated clinical practice related to utilizing the nursing process based on Roy's Adaptation Model to provide direct care to stable adult and geriatric patients.
+Theory and correlated clinical practice related to utilizing the nursing process based on Roy's Adaptation Model to provide direct care to stable adult and geriatric clients.
 Emphasis on basic human needs and promoting adaptive mechanisms for attaining and maintaining wellness.
 Students gain the knowledge and skills necessary to perform all basic nursing procedures. (letter grade only) (CSU)

 NRSR 0022.
 Medical Surgical I and Pediatric Nursing